SAP-archive/teched2020-IIS360/exercises/ex6/README.md

 ## Exercise 6.1 Adding a Field Group

-After completing these steps you will have added a new content section to the object page.\
+After completing these steps you will have added a new content section to the Object Page.\
 You will use annotation **FieldGroup** which represents a collection of different types of data fields.\
 The field group annotation definition with the link to the different data field representation options can be found [here](https://github.com/SAP/odata-vocabularies/blob/master/vocabularies/UI.md#FieldGroupType).